RedPitaya/RedPitaya/NETWORK.md

 # Quick setup

-**NOTE: a reboot is required to switch betwee access point and client modes.**
+**NOTE: a reboot is required to switch between access point and client modes.**

 ## WiFi client